NappingPiglet/dicecloud-v2-guide/documentation-for-properties/item.md

 ### Equipped

-Is this item currently being worn or otherwise in a position from which it can be immediatly used?
+Is this item currently being worn or otherwise in a position from which it can be immediately used?
 If this is false, then the item must be equipped before any of its children become active.

 ### Name